igormjalves/user-management-system/README.md

 2. **Backend**: Built with Spring Boot, a powerful framework for creating standalone, production-grade Spring-based applications.
 The backend handles business logic, data access, and serves RESTful APIs to the frontend.

-3. **Database**: Uses H2, an in-memory database for development and testing purposes.
-It provides fast and lightweight database operations, ideal for local development.
+3. **Database**: Uses PostgreSQL, a robust relational database management system.
+PostgreSQL provides data persistence and scalability for the application.

 ## Technologies Used